VenexCon/100-days-of-code/log.md

   I have decided to use TOP to stamp my progress, and use the FCC exercises to practice the taught elements.
 I have set-up Git, and have learnt that my past git commits are utter crap.

   To continue with the CSS & HTML practice, I am going to build a rental website for a holiday home, and try and implement everything i have learnt os far, including mobile first.
+Began going through the odin project JS fundamentals with Jon ducketts book as a subsidy, i still want to develop my html and CSS skills, hence the website design that i shall start on weekends.
+I have been watching videos on semantic html so I shall attempt to implement this.

+  To-do List

+  - Initial HTML for rental website, view other websites for inspiration.
+  - Create project files and commit to git, only allowed to use Gitbash for commits.
+  - Implement two scripts to make the website interactive, i.e greetings message or other interactivity.